 Companies running continuous AI churn interview programs through the User Intuition Stripe integration report 15-30% retention improvement within two quarters.
 At a 12% annual churn rate on $20M ARR, a 20% relative improvement retains $480K in annual revenue — from a research program costing less than $5K per year.
 The economics are asymmetric: the cost of understanding why customers leave is trivial compared to the revenue preserved by fixing what you learn.

-Install the User Intuition Stripe app in 2 minutes.
+Install the User Intuition Stripe app in 2 minutes from the Stripe Marketplace.
 Configure triggers for cancellations, downgrades, and failed payments.
-Run your first 20-30 interviews this month.
-Within two weeks, you will understand more about why your customers leave than months of benchmark comparisons could reveal.
+Run your first 20-30 interviews this month against the four-domain question framework — experience arc, value realization, decision dynamics, competitive context — and you will understand within two weeks more about why your customers leave than any benchmark comparison can reveal.